vinberg88/blanketforandroid/README.md

 UPDATE 2026-06-17 - I have posted BLANKET to play store and are waiting for the green light to publish Blanket for all user via GOOGLE.
 But it take some time....
 No stress

+## UPDATE 2026-06-18 - Blanket Android mixer refresh

+The Android version has been updated to feel closer to the original Blanket desktop app while still being comfortable on a phone.

+What changed:

+- New Blanket launcher icon for Android install/app drawer.
+- More compact sound mixer layout with 4 sounds per row.
+- Custom line-style icons for Rain, Storm and Waves, inspired by the original Blanket screenshot.
+- Master volume slider in the bottom control bar.
+- Sleep timer with 15, 30 and 60 minute options.
+- Smooth fade in and fade out when sounds start, stop, pause or resume.
+- Imported/custom sounds can now be edited:
+  - rename the sound
+  - choose an icon
+  - delete the sound from the edit dialog
+- Imported sounds still use Android document permissions so they can keep working after app restart.
+- Gradle memory setting was lowered from 2048 MB to 1024 MB to make local builds easier on smaller machines.

+Build verification used for this update:

+- `./gradlew.bat :app:compileDebugKotlin --no-daemon`
+- `./gradlew.bat assembleDebug --no-daemon`

 <img width="128" height="128" alt="com rafaelmardojai Blanket" src="https://github.com/user-attachments/assets/3d145fab-7abb-43a1-91b3-88892a24ba9e" />

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](./LICENSE)